hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 8. Reorderable List
 Draw arrays and List<T> fields as draggable, add/remove-enabled lists with optional element labels.
 Supports any Unity-serializable element type and respects nested/complex elements.

+### 9. ValidateInput Attribute
+Validate field values using a method on the component (or static method).
+The validator can return bool (valid/invalid) or a string (error message when invalid).
+Shows an info/warning/error box in the Inspector when invalid.

 ---

 ## ReadOnly Attribute